Aigyr-Zhal 2

 Aigyr-Zhal 2 is a historical site in Naryn city on the territory of University of Central Asia (UCA), Kyrgyzstan.
 It is a part of a bigger and more complex site Aigyr-Zhal.
-It is dated between Mesolithic time and Middle Ages.
-Aigyr-Zhal is the only site in the Tian-Shan that has evidence of human occupation from Mesolithic (12th millennium BC) time till the Turkic period (13 century AD).
+It is dated between Mesolithic time and the Middle Ages.
+Aigyr-Zhal is the only site in the Tian-Shan that has evidence of human occupation from Mesolithic (12th millennium BC) time till the Turkic period (13th century AD).

-It was first was discovered in 1953 by Akhmat Kibirov.
+It was first discovered in 1953 by Akhmat Kibirov.
 However, during the Soviet time the site was partially destroyed, therefore it was impossible to research the site for a long time.
 Only in 2012 it was first researched by Kubat Tabaldiev's archaeological team.
-The length of Aigyr-Zhal 2 is 300 metres, while the width is 100 metres, and the heigh of the site is 2026 metres above the sea level.
-Since 2002 the whole Aigyr-Zhal complex is in the list of National importance of Kyrgyzstan.
+The length of Aigyr-Zhal 2 is 300 metres, while the width is 100 metres, and the height of the site is 2026 metres above the sea level.
+Since 2002 the whole Aigyr-Zhal complex has been on the list of national importance of Kyrgyzstan.

 Methodology

-During the excavations different methods were used for findings artefacts:
+During the excavations different methods were used for finding artifacts: